jedgusse/collaborative-authorship/README.md

 ## Included Authors

-Detailed references given in full in the thesis.
+Detailed references given in the thesis.

 |	Authors 		| 	Texts 	 |
 |------------|-------------|